2nd MRI Head Scan (March 2013)

 "I am reassured that there has not been significant deterioration in the radiological appearances, and that there is no acute lesion to account for his symptoms."

-I received the copy of the 2nd MRI scan from UCLH Medical Records Dept. two months after Dr Heaney's letter of 18 March.
+I received the copy of NHNN’s MRI scan from UCLH Medical Records Dept. two months after Dr. Heaney’s letter of 18 March.
 After studying the scan I became aware of the apparent anomalies as highlighted in the images above.
-At this time I was awaiting a response to my complaint against Guy's & St Thomas' NHS Trust (GSTT), so I did not immediately raise an issue with NHNN over their failure to report anomalies from the 2nd scan.
-However, at the time of referring the complaint against GSTT to the Health Service Ombudsman, I sent an email to Jill Rayfield, Dr Heaney's secretary, on 26/09/2013, attaching copies of the three images above, and asking for Dr Heaney’s corroboration of the fact of the self-evident anomalies revealed in those images.
-I received the following response from Dr Heaney, dated 03/10/2013:
+At this time I was awaiting a response to my complaint against Guy’s & St Thomas’ NHS Trust (GSTT), so I did not immediately raise an issue with NHNN over their failure to report the apparent anomalies from the second scan.
+However, at the time of referring the complaint against GSTT to the Health Service Ombudsman, I sent an email to Jill Rayfield, Dr. Heaney’s secretary, on 26/09/2013, attaching copies of the three images above, and asking for Dr. Heaney’s corroboration of the fact of the self-evident anomalies revealed in those images.
+I received the following response from Dr. Heaney, dated 03/10/2013:

-In his reply Dr Heaney refutes the existence of two box-like structures of non-biological origin in the scan images, suggesting that the two superimposed arrows point only to: "the posterior aspect of the foramen magnum and the lateral mass of C1" (i.e., the large aperture at the base of the skull, and the first cervical vertebra), and declaring them as "entirely normal".
-This statement however can only be interpreted as a deliberate refusal to acknowledge the reality of the specific anomalies indicated by the two arrows; as it is plainly self-evident that the rigid rectilinear character of the two objects could not occur biologically, and that their presence in my neck must therefore have resulted from a surgical implantation, however sinister and distasteful such a conclusion might be to an ethically-minded medical professional.
-While I accept that Dr Heaney would not have had the knowledge or information required to accurately identify the objects in question, resulting as I allege they do from an unprecedented surgical implantation, without official medical approval or publicity, it is inconceivable that he could honestly have not noticed these items, simply because they do not conform to any existing diagnostic paradigm.
+In his reply Dr. Heaney refutes the existence of two box-like structures of non-biological origin in the scan images, suggesting that my two superimposed arrows point only to: “the posterior aspect of the foramen magnum and the lateral mass of C1” (i.e., the large aperture at the base of the skull, and the first cervical vertebra), and declaring them as “entirely normal”.
+This statement seems to indicate a deliberate refusal to acknowledge the reality of the specific anomalies I had tried to point out, as it is plainly self-evident that the rigid rectilinear character of the anterior object could not occur biologically, and that its presence in my neck must therefore have resulted from a surgical implantation, however sinister and distasteful such a conclusion might be to an ethically-minded medical professional.
+While I accept that Dr. Heaney would not have had the knowledge or information required to accurately identify the objects in question, resulting as I allege they do from an unprecedented covert surgical implantation, without official medical approval or publicity, it is inconceivable that he could honestly have not noticed these items, simply because they do not conform to any existing diagnostic paradigm.

 In response therefore to the appearance of a further cover-up of medical evidence at NHNN, I submitted the following complaint to UCLH Governance Dept. on 11/11/2013: